About Lander University

-More than 60 areas of undergraduate study are offered, as well as a Master of Arts in Teaching (M.A.T.) with a concentration in art; a Master of Education (M.Ed.) in Montessori Education; a Master of Education (M.Ed.) in Teaching and Learning; a Master of Science in Emergency Management; and a Master of Science in Nursing, Clinical Nurse Leader.
+More than 60 areas of undergraduate study are offered, as well as a Master of Education (M.Ed.) in Montessori Education; a Master of Education (M.Ed.) in Teaching and Learning; a Master of Science in Emergency Management; and a Master of Science in Nursing, Clinical Nurse Leader.
 Students benefit from the flexibility of online courses and distance learning.
 Five programs are offered completely online: the R.N. to B.S.N. completion option; the criminal justice management bachelor’s degree; the health care management certificate; the Master of Science in Emergency Management; and the Master of Science in Nursing, Clinical Nurse Leader.

-The College of Business and Public Affairs enrolls the largest number of undergraduate majors followed by the College of Education.
+The College of Science and Mathematics enrolls the largest number of undergraduate majors, followed by the College of Education.
 Lander has an exceptionally strong science program, and more than 90 percent of those recommended to medical school in recent years have been accepted.
 Students in Lander’s engineering dual degree program have a 100 percent acceptance rate at Clemson University.
 A leader in Montessori education in South Carolina, Lander is the only public university in the state offering a program leading to Montessori certification and one of two publicly funded universities in the nation to do so.

 Lander University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Lander University.